-Cockatiels, with their adorable mohawk and orange cheeks, are a hit with bird lovers.
+Cockatiels, with their adorable mohawk and colorful cheeks, are a hit with bird lovers.
 However, these entertaining little birds have very specific needs, especially when it comes to their diet.
 You can’t just give them seeds to eat; these little winged creatures need pellets, fresh vegetables and fruits, and a few treats here and there.

-Why Shouldn’t You Give Your Bird Raw Potatoes?
+Why Shouldn’t You Give Your Cockatiel Potatoes?

 Potatoes are filled with fibers, carbohydrates, starch, and B vitamins (B1, B2, B3, B6).
 Vitamin B1 plays an essential role in nerve transmission and participates in the transformation of carbohydrates into energy.
 The potato also contains vitamin C, which helps strengthen the immune system.
 In addition, potassium, iron, and magnesium are minerals present in respectable amounts in this succulent tuber.

 All of these excellent benefits paint an exciting dietary profile for the famous potato, don’t they?
 Yes, but only if you are a human!
 Unfortunately, there is not enough scientific data to justify the benefits of giving potatoes to your bird.
-But, on the other hand, the sweet potato is a much more beneficial vegetable to give to your small, feathered pet.
-Why?
-Because it contains a lot of vitamin A, and cockatiels have high requirements for this particular vitamin.
+The nutritional profile of a potato just doesn’t sit well with a cockatiel’s digestive system.
+It makes sense too, as parrots in the wild don’t eat underground tubers (which grow under the surface of soil).

 Cockatiels are adorable, entertaining, cheerful, affectionate, and charming pet birds.
 It is a real privilege to have the opportunity to raise such creatures in your household.
 In addition, they can live for 20 years, which makes them long-term companions.